-Only qualified individuals may establish domicile.
+Only qualified individuals may establish a domicile.
 A qualified individual must be a U.S citizen or an eligible non-U.S citizen in one of the following categories at the beginning of the one-year domicile period:

 Immigrant aliens are eligible to establish domicile under the same provisions as U.S. citizens.

-If you are a student with permanent resident status, an asylee or refugee, or fall under Deferred Action for Childhood Arrivals (DACA), you may be considered as an immigrant alien for the purpose of tuition classification.
+If you are a student with permanent resident status, an asylee or refugee, or fall under Deferred Action for Childhood Arrivals (DACA), you may be considered an immigrant alien for the purpose of tuition classification.
 Most other immigration statuses can also potentially qualify you for in-state tuition; however, the provisions of the visa may prevent attendance at an institution of higher education.

 Non-immigrant aliens are legally incapable of establishing domicile and cannot gain in-state tuition.
 You are considered a non-immigrant alien as an F-1, F-2, H-3, M-1, or M-2 visa holder.
-Additionally, J-1, J-2, and H-4 (if issued based on the relationship to H-3 visa holder) visas are incapable of establishing domicile if the visa holder is in Colorado primarily to learn.
+Additionally, J-1, J-2, and H-4 (if issued based on the relationship to the H-3 visa holder) visas are incapable of establishing domicile if the visa holder is in Colorado primarily to learn.

 The Western Undergraduate Exchange Program (WUE) is for non-residents of Colorado who maintain residency with another qualified state to receive reduced tuition rates.
 Time spent in Colorado under the WUE program will not count towards the 12-month domicile requirement for Colorado in-state tuition.
-A WUE application must be completed in full and returned to the Office of Registration & Records by the earliest drop (census) date for your courses.
+A WUE application must be completed in full and returned to the Office of Registration & Records by the earliest drop (census date) for your courses.

 Please consider the following when applying for the Western Undergraduate Exchange Program: